Contguard/home-work/README.md

 use " kubectl port-forward ... " then youll be able to reach service on your localhost.

-attach a screen shot of the dashboard service . check that by refreshing the page ,  the counter incerment's  .
+attach a screen shot of the dashboard service . check that by refreshing the page ,  the counter incerment's  . please add some documents the showing the proccess including screenshots and explanations .

 ### BONUS :